claestom/emergent-azureopenai-webapp/README.md

 az acr create --resource-group $ResourceGroup --name $AcrName --sku Basic --location $Location
 ```

-### Push Docker image to Azure Container Registry in Azure
+### Push Docker image to Azure Container Registry in Azure:

 Login to your ACR and publish the image to the ACR (replace *name* with the ACR name)
 ```